CookieUzen/web-notes/README.md

 You can find the website [here](https://cookieuzen.github.io/web-notes).

 This website is still under development, and will be merge back into the Unit-Notes repository when done.
+You can edit the website by going to [here](https://github.dev/CookieUzen/web-notes).

 Web-Notes is based on the [Docsy Jekyll theme](https://vsoch.github.com/docsy-jekyll/), and deployed on Github Pages.